 The Assessor’s office will be available to assist with real estate tax questions via phone.
 Please call Assessor Jan Churchwell or Deputy Assessor Len Shifflett at (847) 446- 8200.
 The Assessor’s office can also be reached via email firstname.lastname@example.org and email@example.com.

-The township is also postponing non-essential meetings through March 30, 2020.
-This includes committee meetings, Educational Forum events and the Legal Clinic.
-Once we are able to reschedule those events we will post public notices.
+Educational Forum events and the Legal Clinic will be offered via Zoom until the pandemic situation has been resolved.
+Once we are able to reschedule live events we will post public notices.

 Please utilize all health precautions and be safe.
 Feel free to reach out to us should you need advice or assistance during this challenging time in our history.